hadaeris/get-bad-memory-addresses/README.md

 # get-bad-memory-addresses
-Takes a MemTest86 file and parses for all memory pages, generating a bcdedit command to blacklist them from the OS.
+Takes a MemTest86 file and parses for all bad memory pages, generating a bcdedit command to blacklist them from the OS.

 This super quick script is meant for Windows, and is by no means a permanent fix.
 I used this to extend the lifespan of one of my laptop's memory for about 6 months before it entirely gave up.